 Art.3 – ENTRIES DEADLINE

-Participation in the competition is subject to the payment - by bank transfer or by PayPal - of an entry fee (non-refundable) of € 50.00.
+Participation in the competition is subject to the payment of a non-refundable registration fee of €50.00 made via bank transfer or PayPal.

-The IBAN on which to make the payment is:
+The IBAN for the payment is:

-IT52T0835664990000000010900 - BCC Pordenonese – Branch Sacile (Italy).
+IT52T0835664990000000010900 - BCC Pordenonese – Sacile branch (Italy)

 BIC/SWIFT: ICRAITRR9W0

-Headed to: Associazione Ensemble Serenissima
+Account holder: Associazione Ensemble Serenissima

-33077 Sacile (PN) – Italy
+Viale Zancanaro, 10 - 33077 Sacile (PN) – Italy

-Payment via PayPal to the account info@ensembleserenissima.com is also possible.
+Payment via PayPal is also possible to the account info@ensembleserenissima.com.

 Art.6 – JURY PANEL